jglanz/serverless-offline/README.md

 `sls offline start`

-All CLI options are optionnal:
+All CLI options are optional:

 ```
 --prefix                -p  Adds a prefix to every path, to send your requests to http://localhost:3000/prefix/[your_path] instead.
 E.g. -p dev